busbyk/ticks-and-todos/README.md

 # ticks-and-todos

-A React app that displays superlative climbs based on a user's Mountain Project ticks.
+A React app that displays notable climbs based on a user's Mountain Project ticks.

 Utilizes two APIs: